sealand210/did/source/_posts/2012-09-10-google-search-command.markdown

 categories: Google
 ---

-We perviously have talked about [some tips and tricks]<http://www.evanhung.com/blog/2012/09/06/8-useful-google-search-tips-and-tricks/> of searching in google, here is a full list of google search command.

 {% img /images/google_earth.png google search command%}

+Perviously I have posted a blog about [some tips and tricks](http://www.evanhung.com/blog/2012/09/06/8-useful-google-search-tips-and-tricks/) of searching in google, later on I am wondering is that all?
+Obviously the answer is no, here is a full list of google search command.
+Use them with imagination and they will have the potential to become hundreds of google tricks.

 ##cache:
 Show the cached snapshot of a page